Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Discussion and Outlook

-Overall, our results highlight how a purely kinematical structure—curved momentum space—can imprint itself on classical gravitational observables in a semiclassical limit.
-This opens a novel pathway toward bridging noncommutative geometry, quantum gravity remnants, and low-energy effective theories.
+Overall, our results highlight how a purely kinematical structure—curved momentum space—can consistently imprint itself on classical gravitational observables through global geometric data such as holonomies and conserved charges.
+This provides a coherent pathway toward bridging noncommutative geometry, quantum gravity remnants, and semiclassical gravitational dynamics.